tfeutren/Von-Koch-Flake/README.md

 - You need to make a double loops, one for each operation to do in the order n, and an other to add points on all the segments.
 - Furthermore, you have a part of math ( *it's scary I agree* ) and other part to insert new points.

-## Draw one courb of Von Koch :pencil2:
+## Draw one curve of Von Koch :pencil2:
 - Just a function use for draw a part of the flake with *matplotlib*.
 ```python
 def trace(order):